reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ## Integrating Redux with a UI

 Redux is a standalone JS library.
 As we've already seen, you can create and use a Redux store even if you don't have a user interface set up.
-This also means that **you can use Redux with any UI framework**.
+This also means that **you can use Redux with any UI framework** (or even without _any_ UI framework), and use it on both client and server.
 You can write Redux apps with React, Vue, Angular, Ember, jQuery, or vanilla JavaScript.

 That said, **Redux was specifically designed to work well with [React](https://reactjs.org)**.
 React lets you describe your UI as a function of your state, and Redux contains state and updates it in response to actions.